-At the Annual General Meeting held on Thursday, 4 February 2016, authority to allot up to 12,811,621 shares on a non pre-emptive basis at prices not less than the higher of the prevailing cum or ex income net asset value per share at the time of issuance was granted.
+At the Annual General Meeting held on Thursday, 26 January 2017, authority to allot up to 14,961,071 shares on a non pre-emptive basis at prices not less than the higher of the prevailing cum or ex income net asset value per share at the time of issuance was granted.

-All of the shares available under this allotment authority were issued and the Company held a General Meeting on 23 August 2016 where shareholder authority was obtained to issue a further 13,998,321 shares on the same basis.
-A prospectus has also been published in order to obtain admission to the Official List maintained by the UK Listing Authority of any shares issued pursuant to the authority obtained.
+All of the shares available under this allotment authority were issued and the Company held a General Meeting on Friday, 8 December 2017 where shareholder authority was obtained to issue a further 16,220,671 shares on the same basis.

-During the year, 21,353,000 new shares were issued by the Company at a premium to the higher of the prevailing cum or ex income net asset value per share at the time of issue.
-Since the year-end and to 13 December 2016, the latest practicable date before publication of this report, a further 5,340,000 new shares have been issued under the same issuance criteria.
+During the year, 16,578,500 new shares were issued by the Company at a premium to the higher of the prevailing cum or ex income net asset value per share at the time of issue.
+Since the year-end and to 14 December 2017, the latest practicable date before publication of this report, a further 3,425,000 new shares have been issued under the same issuance criteria.